 Cindy serves as Chair of the Advertising, Marketing & Trademark Group where she actively partners with business clients, working to develop and protect their trademarks, copyrights and other rights.

-She appears regularly in the Trademark Trial and Appeal Board and in federal courts around the country.
+On the enforcement side, Cindy regularly appears in the Trademark Trial and Appeal Board (TTAB) and federal courts around the country.
 She has been lead counsel in trademark and copyright infringement cases, contract disputes, unfair competition claims and construction arbitration cases.
-She has appeared numerous times in the state courts of Minnesota, including arguing in the Minnesota Court of Appeals and the Minnesota Supreme Court.
-She also regularly appears in the United States District Court for the District of Minnesota.
-In addition, she has argued appeals in the United States Courts of Appeal for the Sixth and Eighth Circuits, and appeared in federal courts in Arkansas, California, Iowa, Louisiana, Ohio, Pennsylvania, South Carolina, South Dakota and Wisconsin.
+She has argued appeals in the United States Court of Appeals for the Sixth and Eighth Circuits, and appeared in federal courts in Arkansas, California, Iowa, Louisiana, Minnesota, Ohio, Pennsylvania, South Carolina, South Dakota, and Wisconsin.

-She has held a number of leadership positions in the firm, currently serving as Chair of the firm’s Pro Bono Committee.
-She is also past Chair of the firm’s Associate Development Committee.
+Cindy has held a number of leadership positions in the firm, currently serving as Chair of the firm’s Pro Bono Committee.
+She is also past chair of the firm’s Associate Development Committee.

 In addition to her practice, Cindy is active in the Twin Cities pro bono community.
-She serves on the Board of the Fund for the Legal Aid Society and previously served on the Children’s Law Center Board.
-She has previously served as President of the Boards of Volunteer Lawyers Network and the Legal Aid Society of Minneapolis.
+She serves on the Board for the Fund for Legal Aid and previously served on the Children’s Law Center Board.
+She is also past President of the Boards of Volunteer Lawyers Network and the Legal Aid Society of Minneapolis.

 IP Litigation/Business Litigation